henrywu2019/BentoML/docs/source/concepts.rst

           return self.artifacts.model.predict(df)

 Make sure to give each API a different name.
-BentoML uses the method name as the API's name, which will become part the serving endpoint it generates.
+Kappa uses the method name as the API's name, which will become part the serving endpoint it generates.

 Operational API